Yoast/wordpress-seo/readme.txt

 Bugfixes:
 	* Fixes a bug where the text link counter doesn't count links for scheduled posts when they get published.
 	* Fixes a bug where the internal link count is not updated when a post is removed permanently.

-= 5.6.1 =

-Release Date: October 13th, 2017

-Bugfixes
-	* Fixes a bug where the SEO Manager role was not being able to save SEO settings.

-= 5.6.0 =

-Release Date: October 10th, 2017

-Enhancements
-	* Removes legacy license page and shows the new license page by default.
-	* Changes references from licenses to subscriptions and sites on the premium submenu page.
-	* Changes the appearance of the Help Center in line with our design approach.
-	* Introduces an explanation bar when the `Cornerstone content` filter is active.

-Bugfixes
-	* Fixes a bug where Hebrew slugs aren't decoded on display in the bulk editor.
-	* Fixes a bug where the internal link count is not updated when there are no links to that page or post anymore.
-	* Fixes the `Cornerstone content` filter to behave consistently with existing WordPress filters.

-= 5.5.1 =

-Release Date: September 28th, 2017

-* Bugfixes
-	* Fixes Snippet preview error when Yoast metabox has been removed.

-* Changes
-	* Change Yoast Blog feed to new endpoint.

-= 5.5.0 =

-Release Date: September 26th, 2017

-* Enhancements
-	* Updated the Dashboard Widget with a new design.
-	* Added additional explanations to the Configuration wizard.
-	* Added `contentinfo` landmark for assistive technologies to the Configuration wizard page.
-	* Introduces `wpseo_manager` and `wpseo_editor` roles.
-	* Introduces `wpseo_manage_options` capability to control which users have access to all SEO settings.
-	* Introduces `wpseo_edit_advanced_metadata` capability to control which users have access to the advanced SEO settings.

-* Bugfixes
-	* Fixed a bug where certain options (`site_type`, `environment_type` and `has_multiple_authors`) would be reset to their default value whenever one of the feature toggles were changed.
-	* Ensured that `has_multiple_authors` gets validated.

 = Earlier versions =